Beautiful, perk-filled and mostly empty: What the future holds for tech’s billion-dollar headquarters

 “Amazon and other tech companies are competing for, not average talent, but the best of the best talent.
 The talent that is going to be producing patents or intellectual property that is going to be the next iPhone or next Alexa or next Netflix,” said Mike Grella, founder of Grella Partnership Strategies and a former Amazon executive who works in economic development.

-While perks like YouTube’s giant indoor slide, Google’s college-like campus complete with bikes, and Facebook’s free food were appealing in the past, covid-19 has changed what may employees expect.
+While perks like YouTube’s giant indoor slide, Google’s college-like campus complete with bikes and Facebook’s free food were appealing in the past, covid-19 has changed what may employees expect.

 Housing costs in Silicon Valley and Seattle are still some of the highest in the country, and strict zoning laws — plus surrounding bodies of water — have made it nearly impossible to build enough new homes to keep up with the demand exhausted by tech companies.
 To compensate, tech employees receive high salaries on top of the generous perks, and sometimes even get help from the companies finding housing.